Enjoy Those Million-Dollar Paydays

 Passing the Smell Test

 What makes a nonprofit a nonprofit?
 There are so many ways that people answer this question, most of which are incorrect.
 There is, however, little argument that for many, it is the IRS 501(c)(3)designation is the determinant.
 Technically speaking, I’d agree: IRS approval is essential in announcing yourself as a nonprofit.
 But does that really make a nonprofit a nonprofit?
 I’d have to say no. All it means is that you have passed the paper review by the IRS.
-Theoretically, in Read more
+Theoretically, in order to be Read more

 Big Profits….No Taxes.
 The American Way?